globetrotter91/water-battle/README.md

 # ToDO

 1. Add shooting physics for projectile motion.
-Minor fixes like initial positiom setting of the player.
+Minor fixes like initial positiom setting of the player. --complete

 2. Shaky movemnt to the ship.
 Ship should visually be damaged when hit.